paulscherrerinstitute/wica-http/README.md

 [![Build Status](https://travis-ci.org/paulscherrerinstitute/wica-stream.svg?branch=master)](https://travis-ci.org/paulscherrerinstitute/wica-stream)

-# Wica-HTTP in a Nutshell
+# Wica-HTTP

-This is the Wica-HTTP component.
+This is the **Wica-HTTP** Git repository, one component of the PSI's WICA software suite.

 WICA stands for *Web Interface for Controls Applications*.
 The basic idea is to support the streaming of live data from a distributed control system to update a user's web pages in real-time.